Zorawar Singh (Dogra general): Baltistan campaign

-Tibet expedition
+Tibet expedition and Death

+Zorawar Singh had expressed his desire to expand the territories of Gulab Singh and the Sikh Empire.
+According to Sohan Lal Suri, an attorney in the court of the Sikh Empire, Zorawar Singh had met Maharaja Ranjit Singh in March 1836 and asked him for permission to start a campaign in Tibet, the Maharaja however had declined his request.
+However, Zorawar Singh would finally get permission under Maharaja Sher Singh in 1841, which allowed the Sikh Empire to expand northwards without violating their treaties with the East India Company.

 One column under the Ladakhi prince, Nono Sungnam, followed the course of the Indus River to its source.
 Another column of 300 men, under Ghulam Khan, marched along the mountains leading up to the Kailas Range and thus south of the Indus.
-Zorawar himself led 3,000 men along the plateau region where the vast and picturesque Pangong Lake is located.
+Zorawar himself led 4,000 men along the plateau region where the vast and picturesque Pangong Lake is located.
 Sweeping all resistance before them, the three columns passed the Lake Manasarovar and converged at Gartok, defeating the small Tibetan force stationed there.
 The enemy commander fled to Taklakot but Zorawar stormed that fort on 6 September 1841.
 Envoys from Tibet now came to him as did agents of the Maharaja of Nepal, whose kingdom was only fifteen miles from Taklakot.

 The fall of Taklakot finds mention in the report of the Chinese Imperial Resident, Meng Pao, at Lhasa: On my arrival at Taklakot a force of only about 1,000 local troops could be mustered, which was divided and stationed as guards at different posts.
 A guard post was quickly established at a strategic pass near Taklakot to stop the invaders, but these local troops were not brave enough to fight off the Shen-Pa (Dogras) and fled at the approach of the invaders.
 The distance between Central Tibet and Taklakot is several thousand li…because of the cowardice of the local troops; our forces had to withdraw to the foot of the Tsa Mountain near the Mayum Pass.
 Reinforcements are essential in order to withstand these violent and unruly invaders.